section-engineering-education/engineering-education/articles/integrating-b2c-mpesa-api-using-node-js/index.md

 ### Getting an access token

-For any request to the Mpesa API, an access token is a requirement.
+For any request to the M-Pesa API, an access token is a requirement.
 It forms the basis for authentication.

 To implement the functionality, we will edit the `getAccessToken()` method as follows: